Best Customer Support Software in 2026: A Practical Guide

 Deskwoot: everything included, priced per agent

 Deskwoot was built as a direct answer to the SKU-stacking trend.
-AI Copilot is included in every plan.
-AI Bot conversations cost $0.01 to $0.03.
+AI Copilot is included in the Enterprise tier.
+AI Bot conversations cost $0.03 to $0.07.
 Eight channels (email, live chat, WhatsApp, Telegram, LINE, SMS, X, API) are included without add-ons.
 The knowledge base software is built in and shares grounding context with the AI Bot automatically.
-Pricing: free for one agent, $4.50 per agent for Startup, $7.50 for Business, $12.50 for Enterprise.
+Pricing: free for one agent, $14 per agent (annual) for Startup, $24 for Business, $47 for Enterprise.
 See the full comparison table for a side by side, or the Zendesk alternative page for a deeper dive on the switch.

 How to choose